Sameerrashid02/sql_project_p1/README.md

 WHERE sale_date = '2022-11-05';
 ```

-2. **Retrieve all Clothing category transactions where more than four units were sold during November 2022.**
+2. **Retrieve all Clothing category transactions where more than 4 units were sold during November 2022.**

 ```sql
 SELECT